ktsn/vue-thin-modal/README.md

-# Vue Modal
+# vue-thin-modal

-Thin modal Vue component.
+vue-thin-modal provides thin but powerful modal component.
+Its styles, transitions and contents are fully customizable.

 ## Installation